Bram-Hub/LEGUP/README.md

 Please read our [contribution guidelines](CONTRIBUTING.md) for more detailed guidelines on how to contribute to Legup.

-## Code of Conduct
-> Note: The Code of Conduct is being worked on, the link below does not exist right now.

-You can find our code of conduct and how it is enforced here.

 ## License
 Legup is licensed under the GPL-3.0 license, which can be viewed [here](LICENSE).